Democratic Republic of Georgia: Government and law

 The country was governed as a type of decentralized unitary parliamentary republic with an executive, with the constitution stating that "the state belongs to all the people.
 Parliament exercises the sovereignty of the nation within the framework of this constitution."
 The three decentralized regions included the Abkhaz Autonomy, the Autonomy of Muslim Georgia, and the Zaqatala Region, which were granted autonomy in local affairs.

 The Chairman of the Government was the chief executive post, approved by the parliament for one-year terms of office (the post could not be held for more than two consecutive terms).
 The chairman appointed ministers and was responsible for governing the country and representing Georgia in foreign relations.
 However, the person in the position did not have some privileges common to dual-heads of state and heads of government, such as the ability to dissolve parliament or veto legislation.

 The 1919 government of Georgia adopted a law on jury trials.
 The right to trial by jury for serious criminal, political and print cases was incorporated into the 1921 Constitution.
 The highest court was the Senate, indirectly elected by the parliament.
 Any changes to the constitution must have first been approved by 2/3 of the legislature, and then a majority of the voting public in a referendum.
+Noe Zhordania viewed the decentralisation of the DRG as giving a strong role to local, self-governing assemblies, erobas, that would share power with the national parliament.